-British Film Institute (BFI) COVID-19 Production Continuation Fund
+British Film Institute (BFI) COVID-19 Production and Development Funding

 BFI Film Audience Network & Film Hub North – Covid-19 Resilience Fund.

 The fund aims to provide critical relief to independent film exhibitors affected by venue closures.
 In the North, they’ve made 20 awards and are providing grants to a range of organisations that make film culture possible in their communities.
 From multi-arts venues in Northumberland to community cinemas in Merseyside, the exhibitors they’re supporting champion cinema across the region and in their own ways throughout the sector.
-Applications currently closed.
-Visit the BFI website to find out more about the Covid-19 Resilience Fund and if it will reopen.
+Applications may be currently closed, check the website to see if they have reopened.
+Visit the BFI website to find out more about the Covid-19 Resilience Fund.

 Dancer’s Hardship Fund